 |Year 2||Year 3|

 |Inpatient services (including ICU's)||7||7||5.5||5|

 |Night Acting Chief||0||0||0||0.5|

 |Ambulatory Blocks / FPO (AM electives, PM medical clinic)||0||0||3||3|

 |Urgent care clinic (ECS)||1||0.5||0||0|

 We implemented a new rotation for categorical interns -- Academic GIM -- in July 2016.
 During this 2-week block, interns spend every afternoon at their continuity clinic acclimating themselves to the ambulatory setting and adding patients to their panel.
-During the mornings, they do a variety of educational activities, including simulations, ultrasound skills, literature in medicine, IHI modules (for learning patient safety and quality improvement), interdisciplinary immersion (shadowing nurses), and attending a Risk Management meeting.
+During the mornings, they do a variety of educational activities, including simulations, ultrasound skills, literature in medicine, IHI modules (for learning patient safety and quality improvement) and interdisciplinary immersion (shadowing nurses).
 The interns complete their Academic GIM block by November thus giving them a strong foundation for the rest of their intern year.
-With the success of Academic GIM last year, we added a second Academic GIM block in the spring that includes afternoon continuity clinics and intern-selected morning sessions in primary care and subspecialty clinics.
+Interns complete a second Academic GIM block in the spring that includes afternoon continuity clinics and intern-selected morning sessions in primary care and subspecialty clinics.